What does a conservator do? What are the duties of a guardian for the elderly? What happens if a conservator breaches their duties?

 What Are the Responsibilities of a Conservator of the Estate?

 What are the responsibilities of a conservator of the estate?
 Is a conservator responsible for paying the conservatee’s medical bills?
 Is a conservator responsible for paying their debt?
-Is the conservator responsible for paying these expenses out of their own pockets?
+Is the conservator responsible for paying these expenses from their own pockets?

 A conservator of the estate is appointed to supervise the financial affairs of an adult who is found by the court to be incapable of doing so themselves.
 Financial conservatorships may require the conservator to manage the conservatee’s assets, income and public assistance benefits.